 - Security and operational procedures

-The certification assesses the candidate’s understanding of these topics through a series of performance-based and multiple-choice questions, aimed at evaluating the candidate’s capability to execute common IT support tasks and to guarantee that they possess the essential skills for performing their job responsibilities effectively.
+The certification assesses candidates’ understanding of these topics through a series of performance-based and multiple-choice questions.
+These questions aim to evaluate the candidates’ capability to execute common IT support tasks and ensure that they possess the essential skills required to perform their job responsibilities effectively.

 Prerequisites for A+ Certification

-While there are no strict prerequisites for the A+ certification, CompTIA advises that candidates have at least nine months of hands-on experience in the IT sector before taking the certification exam.
-This experience could stem from working in an IT support role, internships, or any other relevant IT experience.
-Furthermore, CompTIA suggests that candidates have a fundamental understanding of computer hardware and software concepts before attempting the A+ certification exam.
+While there are no strict prerequisites for the A+ certification, CompTIA advises that candidates have at least 12 months of hands-on experience in the IT sector before taking the certification exam.
+This experience can be gained through working in an IT support role, internships, or any other relevant IT experience.
+Furthermore, CompTIA suggests that candidates should have a fundamental understanding of computer hardware and software concepts before attempting the A+ certification exam.

 Advantages of Acquiring the A+ Certification